dune73/nginx-modsec-crs/tutorial-6/README.md

 ## Embedding ModSecurity

 ### What are we doing?
-We are compiling the ModSecurity module, embedding it in the Apache web server, creating a base configuration and dealing with _false positives_ for the first time.
+We are compiling the ModSecurity module, embedding it in the NGINX web server, creating a base configuration and dealing with _false positives_ for the first time.

 ### Why are we doing this?